SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-07-vaccine-madness.md

 >
 > This is like watching millions of people playing in traffic.

-I have my problems with the media.
+I have my problems with the media, and in some ways especially with the _NYT_'s both-siderism.
 But this opinion piece really hit the nail on the head.
 (And I like the turn of phrase: "puts them on the wrong side of a eulogy".
-I _don't_ like the fact that it was necessary.)
+Though I _don't_ like the fact that it was necessary.)

 ## Look, is it really that bad?